UTHealth-CCB/covid19_testnorm/README.md

 The following steps briefly describe how to run the TestNorm tool.

 Install requirement packages in requirement.txt: pip install -r requirements.txt.
+Please note that TestNorm tool is tested using python 3.

 Run the test.py: python test.py 'NOVEL CORONAVIRUS 2019 rRT PCR, NASOPHAR'.